dmtrumble/blog/_posts/2016-8-15-Plecnik-Mausoleum.md

 ## I work for seven hours a day, so I can then drink for two -France Prešeren

 A model of Jože Plečnik's mausoleum for the poet France Prešeren, at Vrba, Slovenia.
 Rhino model from original drawing.
-[View Model in browser][lnk-2] [.3dm download][lnk-1]
+[View in browser][lnk-2] [Download .3dm][lnk-1]

 ![orginal sketch][img-1]
 Plečnik's drawing